TSPARR/munki-rebrand/README.md

 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 ```
 You can run ```sudo xcode-select -s /Library/Developer/CommandLineTools``` to revert this afterwards if you so wish.
-* The `Assets.xcassets folder` must be located in the same folder that `munki_rebrand.py` is run from
+* The `Assets.xcassets folder` must be located in the same folder that `munki_rebrand.sh` is run from
 * The app will still appear as ```Managed Software Center.app``` in the filesystem e.g. when viewed in Terminal.
 This is by design, in case the app is called or searched for by name by any other process.
 The changed name will only appear in Finder, the Dock, and the app's menu bar.
 * The pkg ids of ```com.google.munki.*``` are also left unchanged for similar reasons.